Last Reviewed by: Dr. Steve Knighton | March 16, 2026

 What is lumbar spinal stenosis?

-Lumbar spinal stenosis is a narrowing of the spinal canal in the lower back that can compress nearby nerves.
+Lumbar spinal stenosis is a narrowing of the spinal canal in the lumbar spinal region that can compress nearby nerves.
 This often leads to leg pain, numbness, tingling, weakness, or heaviness, especially during prolonged standing or walking.

 What are the common symptoms of lumbar spinal stenosis?

-Patients in Oakville commonly report lower back pain, cramping in the legs, reduced walking tolerance, and relief when sitting or leaning forward.
+Patients in Oakville commonly report lumbar pain, cramping in the legs, reduced walking tolerance, and relief when sitting or leaning forward.
 This symptom pattern is known as neurogenic claudication.

 Can lumbar spinal stenosis be treated without surgery in Oakville?